cyberark/BlobHunter/README.md

 ## References

-For any question or feedback, please contact [DanielNiv](https://github.com/DanielNiv), [Asaf Hecht](https://twitter.com/Hechtov) and CyberArk Labs.
+For any question or feedback, please contact [Daniel Niv](https://github.com/DanielNiv), [Asaf Hecht](https://twitter.com/Hechtov) and CyberArk Labs.
 This project is not accepting contributions at this time.

 ## License